-- 130. Glasgow later told State investigators that he received pressure from superiors-particularly Defendants Johnson and Croft-to begin the switch to the Flint River. - On April 18, 2014, Joshua Spencer, who was responsible for handling public relations for the City of Flint, urged the City to issue a press release stating, "The Tests are in.
+- 122. Johnson and Croft had the professional capacity and power to require Glasgow to undertake the switch to the Flint River water. - 123.
+Glasgow later told State investigators that he received pressure from superiors-particularly Defendants Johnson and Croft-to begin the switch to the Flint River. - 124.
+On April 18, 2014, Joshua Spencer, who was responsible for handling public relations for the City of Flint, urged the City to issue a press release stating, "The Tests are in.
 The Water is Good!;" "In an effort to dispel myths and promote the truth about the Flint River and its viability as a residential water resource, there have been numerous studies and tests conducted on its water by several different independent organizations;" and "For nearly 10 years Mike Glasgow has worked in the laboratory at the City of Flint Water Service Center.
 He has run countless tests on our drinking water to ensure its safety for public use.
 Mike has not only conducted tests on water provided to us by Detroit, but also on local water from nearby rivers, lakes and streams including the Flint River.
-When asked if over the last decade of he has seen any abnormalities of major concern in the water, his response was an emphatic, 'No.'" Johnson told early that as an MDEQ Official, he was "comfortable releasing the ad." - 132.
-MDEQ's Cook signed a permit in 2014 that was the last approval necessary for the use of the Flint Water Treatment Plant. - 133.
-Beginning in June 2013 and continuing through April 25, 2014, the State created a dangerous public health crisis for the users of Flint tap water when it and Kurtz and Earley ordered and set in motion the use of highly corrosive and toxic Flint River water knowing that the FWTP was not ready.
+When asked if over the last decade of he has seen any abnormalities of major concern in the water, his response was an emphatic, 'No.'" Johnson told Early that as an MDEQ Official, he was "comfortable releasing the ad."

+- 125. MDEQ's Cook signed a permit in 2014 that was the last approval necessary for the use of the Flint Water Treatment Plant. - 126.
+On April 25, 2014, under the direction of Emergency Manager Earley and State officials from MDEQ, Flint water users began receiving Flint River water from their taps even though Glasgow warned that the WTP was not ready. - 127.
+Beginning in June 2013 and continuing through April 25, 2014, the State created a dangerous public health crisis for the users of Flint tap water when it, Kurtz and Earley ordered and set in motion the use of highly corrosive and toxic Flint River water knowing that the WTP was not ready. - 128.
+For at least a year prior thereto, the State knew that using the Flint

-- 134. For at least a year prior thereto, the State knew that using the Flint River water was dangerous and could cause serious public health issues. - 135.
-In addition, recognizing that WTP could not process water for both Flint and Genesee County, a group of people including Wright, Dillon, and Walling decided that the people of Flint would receive its drinking water from the Flint River and that the out-county residents would continue to receive water directly from DWSD. - 136.
-At the time that this decision was made, the County and City water systems were physically connected so that the WTP could have processed drinking water from the Flint River and delivered to the County customers. - 137.
+River water was dangerous and could cause serious public health issues.3

+- 129. In addition, recognizing that WTP could not process water for both Flint and Genesee County, a group of people including Wright, Dillon, and Walling decided that the people of Flint would receive its drinking water from the Flint River and that the out-county residents would continue to receive water directly from DWSD. - 130.
+At the time that this decision was made, the County and City water systems were physically connected so that the WTP could have processed drinking water from the Flint River and delivered to the County customers. - 131.
 The City and County operated their water systems jointly.
 Wright was in control of the County side of the jointly operated water systems and Walling, Kurtz, Ambrose, and Earley, together with the Governor and Treasure Dillon exercised control over the Flint side of the combined water systems during the relevant time.
 Moreover, the two water systems were operated for decades as a unified system.
 Because the two systems were physically connected, the County could have been the recipient of the Flint River water output from the WTP.
-And because of the joint operation of the combined water systems, each of these officials played a role in the decision to provide the predominately African American Flint community with the high risk water and provide the predominately white customers of the County with the safe water from DWSD.
+And because of the joint operation of the combined water systems, each of these officials played a role in the decision to provide the predominately African